TOK ENDGAME:

 NEXT…

-Students are now primed to begin planning their own TOK Essay using a general TOK Strategy — that can be used “as is” or adapted by the teacher — for any prescribed title.
+Students are now primed to begin crafting their own TOK Essays using the TOK Essay planning strategy.
+This structured approach can be used “as is,” or adapted by the teacher — for any prescribed title.